josdagaro/tfsuit/README.md

 tfsuit scan ./infra
 ```

-`tfsuit` exits non‑zero when violations are found, so you can wire it directly into CI.
+For CI enforcement, use the GitHub Action with `fail: true` to fail the job when violations are found.

 ---